ka-de/cringe.live/content/posts/early-steps/index.md

 A bit safer in case I ever end up using an instrument with 6 numbers for a name..

-But what I would never be able to figure out, because I never became a Visual Basic Instructor in a previous reincarnation, is how to run all this on column D.
+But what I would never be able to figure out, because I never became a Visual Basic Instructor in a previous reincarnation, is how to run all this on column D only.

 ```vba